ATPL Integrated Course

-The EASA ATPL Integrated Course is the best path you should follow towards a successful pilot career.
-The ATPL course, is the quickest way to achieve the commercial pilot license without having to take other licenses before.
-At the end of this pilot training you will hold a CPL (Commercial Pilot License) with the ME (Multi-engine) and IR (Instrument Rating), as well as the ATPL theory, which will allow you to later obtain an ATP License.
+The EASA ATPL Integrated Course is the best path to a successful pilot career.
+The ATPL course is the quickest way to achieve the commercial pilot license without issuing other licenses.
+At the end of this training, you will hold a CPL (Commercial Pilot License) with the ME (Multi-engine) and IR (Instrument Rating), as well as the ATPL theory, which will allow you to obtain an ATP License later.

 do you need to be a pilot?

 Here are the basic entry requirements to be a pilot

 - Be at least 17 years old to submit an application & at least 18 to commence flight training.

 - Be fluent in English (verbal and written).
 Non-native English speakers must provide proof of English Knowledge before starting the training.
 Find out more

 - Be a High School graduate with an average grade or result of at least 65%.

 - Be a holder of an EASA Class 1 Medical without restrictions.
 Find out more